 - E-books & guides

 Similar to virtual events, the decreased carbon emissions from air & ground transportation, hotel & accommodations, food production, venue energy, and material waste make hybrid events an excellent choice for sustainability.
 Being creative with your event experience and incorporating a virtual element is clearly beneficial from an environmental standpoint.

 The bottom line?
 When possible, every in-person event you organize should also have an online attendance option to allow people the option not to travel.
 This will drastically reduce your event’s carbon footprint.

 Today, events are opening up spaces and experiences that may have been closed or inaccessible to attendees simply by incorporating a digital element into their event.

 Adding a well-planned virtual component will ensure that more of your target attendees can enjoy your high-quality content, drawing in a larger audience than you would’ve had before.

 Although English is the common language of global business, the assumption that all of your guests have the same level of comprehension would be a disservice to your attendees.
 Consider the addition of closed captioning or multilingual support for your event.
 By doing so, you can broaden the reach of your event and also encourage higher levels of participation and engagement.

 For example, consider having a virtual platform that can implement closed captioning for all live and pre-recorded sessions.
 Rather than closed captioning being a nice-to-have addition to your event, actively include this as a must-have option for all your attendees.
 It is vital that you are providing quality and accurate closed captioning.

-You don’t have to be tech savvy to reap the benefits of event technology.
+You don’t have to be tech-savvy to reap the benefits of event technology.
 It may seem daunting at first, especially for those who think technology is confusing or overwhelming, but the best technology is built so that it’s easy to understand and accessible.
-However, you decide to incorporate a digital element into your next event, know that doing so is the best decision for the longevity and scalability of your event.
+However, if you decide to incorporate a digital element into your next event, know that doing so is the best decision for the longevity and scalability of your event.